AWS Account Setup

 Once the role has been deployed into your AWS account you need to make sure the account is configured.

-- If the account is already added to the project, click on the “Check” button in the accounts view shown below
+• If the account is already added to the project, click the menu on the account row and select Test Connection in the accounts view shown below Configure Account Configure Account

 Note

 If you signed up through the AWS Marketplace, the account which you used will be added automatically to the scheduler.
-However, you still need to deploy the appropriate IAM role and inline policy for the scheduler to function properly.
+However, you still need to deploy the appropriate IAM role and inline policy for the scheduler and then use the Test Connection option from the menu on the Accounts tab for the scheduler to function properly.

 Template